 Smell the fresh, spring air?
 How about taking a stroll to see some of Indiana's best native plant species, up close and personal?

-You don't have to head to the outskirts of town - just drive to Indiana University-Purdue University, Fort Wayne (IPFW) (2101 E. Coliseum Blvd.) and head for Parking Lot 10.
+You don't have to head to the outskirts of town - just drive to Purdue University, Fort Wayne (PFW) (2101 E. Coliseum Blvd.) and head for Parking Lot 10.
 The walk begins near the intersection of Coliseum Blvd. and North Anthony Blvd.
 You can park (for free!) and put on your walking shoes right near the St. Joseph River.
 Maps of the walk can be found at this website.

 The 1.25 -mile long walk is asphalt-paved and eight feet wide - perfect for walking, jogging, or taking a quick bike ride.
 Visitors are also able to walk their dogs or use rollerblades - a white stripe divides the sidewalk, so there is plenty of room for coming and going traffic.